So, you’ve decided it’s time to transition your business to a new, cloud-based POS system.

 Most web-based POS systems these days are what we call “subscription-based.”
 That means users pay a monthly fee for their use of the software.
 This model, sometimes called “Software as a Service,” generally includes the costs of all web hosting fees and updates.

-The more traditional software mode requires users to buy licenses, which then entitles them to ownership of a copy of the POS system.
+The more traditional software model requires users to buy licenses, which then entitles them to ownership of a copy of the POS system.

 Traditional licensed software typically costs much more upfront, but the cost of SaaS software catches up with the licensed variety over time.